SpGerg/Paganism/README.md

 # Paganism
 The programming language to create own plugins on EXILED.
+WIP